WJY (New Jersey): Aftermath

 With the rapid increase in broadcasting that began in the U.S. in 1922, J. Andrew White became famous as a sports announcer, specializing in boxing matches, and in a 1924 biographical review he was described as "the most famous announcer in radio".
-In 1927, he became one of the founders, and briefly served as the first president, of the Columbia Broadcasting System (CBS) radio network.
+In 1927, he became one of the founders, and briefly served as the first president, of the Columbia Broadcasting System and its radio network.
 White's later recounting of the WJY broadcast tended to expand his role at the expense of others, sometimes contradicting his own earlier statements.
 Beginning in 1924 he made no mention of Julius Hopp coming up with the plan for the Dempsey-Carpentier broadcast, instead saying the idea had originated with him.
 In 1955, he additionally claimed that it was his voice, not J. O. Smith's, that listeners heard, stating that a device had been rigged up to carry the sound of his voice from the telephone receiver in Hoboken to the transmitter microphone.

 David Sarnoff went on to a stellar career, becoming RCA's president in 1930.
 His later accounts would also develop significant differences from the contemporary reports.
 In a 1926 industry overview, Sarnoff also omitted any references to Julius Hopp, and credited J. Andrew White with coming up with the original plan.
 However, when his authorized biography was published in 1966, it was now Sarnoff who was credited with originating the idea, and it is also implied that it was his idea to link the broadcast to the two charities.
 In view of his prominence, Sarnoff's version of events has often been the one used by historical reviews.

 Julius Hopp would become estranged from his former partners and embittered.
 In the fall of 1922, he filed a lawsuit against RCA, J. Andrew White, Tex Rickard and Frank Coultry, claiming he had been "defrauded out of the results of his work".
 In 1927, he filed another lawsuit, again naming Rickard, Coultry and White, that attempted to enjoin them from broadcasting boxing matches from Madison Square Garden, asserting that he was "the first person to perfect and utilize wireless telephone and telegraph for the transmission and broadcasting of sports, news, music, addresses, and news" and demanding an accounting of all profits since July 2, 1921.
 In December 1935, he sent a letter to David Sarnoff, now president of RCA, that asked for aid due to financial setbacks and illness.
 Seemingly unaware of the existence of a series of earlier radio broadcasts that had even included boxing matches, Hopp claimed that "I was the originator of the project which has become the world's greatest industry and cultural force, radio broadcasting of news, music, lectures, etc."